What do I apply for?

 I need help in finding a suitable supervisor.
 Who can I ask for advice?

-Suitable supervisors can be sought in Tuhat, the research portal of the University of Helsinki.
+Suitable supervisors can be sought from Research Portal, the research portal of the University of Helsinki.
 After finding a suitable candidate, please contact them directly.

 Where can I find the degree requirements to complete my study plan?

 The degree requirements of doctoral programmes are available on WebOodi by clicking Instructions and courses > Course catalogues > Doctoral Schools and Programmes.

 Do I have to enclose my research plan as an attachment?

 If your research plan contains mathematical symbols or chemical equations, you can enclose the plan as an attachment.
 In other cases, enclosing the plan as a separate attachment is not necessary.